Signed in as:

 House rabbits live longer because they are "protected" from the many life-threatening risks that rabbits living in the wild or a backyard hutch face.
 Rabbits living in a house or apartment with the company and love of their human guardians can live for eight to ten years or more when they are well-bred and receive correct care and love.
 A HOUSE RABBIT IS THE SAFEST RABBIT! - WHO LIVES AND LOVES THE LONGEST!

 Rabbit Calicivirus is a painful way to die and has a 99.99% death rate in infected rabbits.
-Rabbits can die suddenly without prior symptoms or suffer from foaming at the mouth, bleeding from the anus, and convulsions before dying.
-Calicivirus has no cure, so the best way to protect your pet rabbit is to keep it indoors with you and regularly vaccinate.
+Rabbits can die suddenly without prior symptoms or may suffer from foaming at the mouth, bleeding from the anus, and mouth and convulsions before dying. ( Painfull Internal haemorrhaging is the main cause of death)

 Australia has multiple strains of Calicivirus, including RHDV1, RHDV1a (also known as K5), and RHDV2.
 Myxomatosis is another deadly virus affecting rabbits in Australia, but no vaccination is available.